kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 283**

-We finally sent in an agent to Earth.
+We finally sent one of our MSC operator to Earth.

-He has to rescue people from a thirteen cars pile-up wreck.

-Anyway, he found a probable Remnan, which he knew from his own aura sense, but also his scroll.
+He first found a probable Remnan, which he knew from his own aura sense, but also his scroll.
 We got the entire interaction recorded via a hidden cam on his tie.

 Running the software through recognition...and guess what we found?
 Summer Rose.
 She was presumed dead thirteen years ago when she failed to return.

 It is by no mean assured, but this woman is very likely Summer Rose.

-Moving on, the agent caused a shitstorm of media attention.
-The FBI converged on the scene to interview our agent, the national guard dispatched, and so on.
+Moving on, the agent caused a shitstorm of media attention by being a good samaritan in rescuing people from the cars pileup on a freeway.
+The FBI converged on the scene to interview our agent, the national guard dispatched, and the president made a big speech about it.

 By no means that they will discover our world is Remnant, just yet.